Skip to content

 3. Notify assigned workspace admins.

-Let workspace admins know they can now create and manage workspaces.
+Let workspace admins know they can now create and manage workspaces, add pre-configured services (integrations), upload datasets.

-To make data available for use in jobs and workflows, connect datasets and define sharing policies.
+Connect datasets and define sharing policies to make data available for use in jobs and workflows.
 For details, see the Data section.

 Workspace admins